vvvv666/greenfield-docs/src/guide/storage-provider/services/gateway.md

 Various microservice clients inside SP, including Uploader, Downloader, etc.

 ### Universal Endpoint
-Universal endpoint provides url for download public files without authentication needed.
-It supports using any valid endpoint in the download url, and will automatically redirect to the correct endpoint contains the object for download.
+Universal endpoint supports using any valid endpoint in the download url, and will automatically redirect to the correct endpoint contains the object for download.

 For instance, when user access an example endpoint greenfield.sp1.com of SP1 in some environment, the request url will be: https://greenfield.sp1.com/download/mybucket/myobject.jpg.